30th September 1946

 Writer and presenter, ‘Tree of Liberty’ (Granada, 1981); chairman, ‘You the Jury’ (BBC Radio 4, 1982-7); presenter of many ‘Hypotheticals’ for programs Granada, BBC, Australian Broadcasting Corporation; CBS and TV New Zealand; Presenter of “The World this Week” (Channel 4, 1987); writer and narrator of several television and radio documentaries for BBC and of 44 Days (ABC Television, 1992)

-In recent years, clients represented in court include: the Chief Justice of Singapore (impeachment proceedings); CBS “Sixty Minutes” (police demand for evidence); Rockstar (attempt to ban Manhunt II); Wang Yam (Old Bailey murder trial); Dow Jones (The Wall Street Journal v Jameel libel action); The Tasmanian Aboriginal Centre (against the Natural History Museum); The Sunday Telegraph (the Gaddafi libel action), Forbes Magazine (the Berezovsky libel actions), the New York Times, Time and Fortune Magazines and Barrons magazine.
+In recent years, clients represented in court include: the Chief Justice of Trinidad and Tobago (impeachment proceedings); CBS “Sixty Minutes” (police demand for evidence); Rockstar (attempt to ban Manhunt II); Wang Yam (Old Bailey murder trial); Dow Jones (The Wall Street Journal v Jameel libel action); The Tasmanian Aboriginal Centre (against the Natural History Museum); The Sunday Telegraph (the Gaddafi libel action), Forbes Magazine (the Berezovsky libel actions), the New York Times, Time and Fortune Magazines and Barrons magazine.
 Since 1986, Commonwealth counsel for Dow Jones Inc. representing the European and Asian Wall Street Journal and the Far Eastern Economic Review in Singapore, Malaysia, Hong Kong, Australia and UK.
 Significant cases include Jameel v Wall Street Journal (public interest defence to libel), Gutnik v Dow Jones (jurisdiction over internet defamation) ex parte Randall (Washington Post: war reporter’s privilege) Goodwin v UK (European Court upholds right of journalists to protect sources), Bowman v UK (European Court requires liberalising of UK election law restrictions on media), Gay News (Blasphemy), National Theatre (Romans in Britain Prosecution), Salman Rushdie (Sedition), Shayler (House of Lords decision on official secrets), Represented ITV at Hutton enquiry.

 In 1992 received a BAFTA award nomination for play ‘The Trials of Oz’ (BBC2, “Performance” series) and in 1993 a ‘Freedom of Information’ award for writing and broadcasting.
 Delivered the Grierson lecture on perceptions of reality in film and television (1987).
 Devised the National Film Theatre season ‘Court on Screen’ (October 2000).
 Various lectures for Royal Television Society and at Edinburgh Television Festival.